Psychology Ph.D. Program Director

 |B.A.||Psychology and Philosophy||William Jewell College||1991|

 Dr. Rowatt joined the Baylor faculty in 1997.
 He completed his Ph.D. in Experimental Psychology (social-personality specialization) and his B.A. in psychology and philosophy.
 Dr. Rowatt teaches undergraduate and graduate courses in social psychology, personality, and psychology of religion.
-He enjoys running, playing basketball, and spending time with his wife (Dr. Tamara Rowatt) and fraternal twin daughters.
+He enjoys running and basketball.

 Dr. Rowatt uses an apprenticeship model to teach undergraduates and graduate students about psychological science (especially social-personality psychology).
 Along with his student collaborators*, Dr. Rowatt studies personality traits like humility, the relationship between dimensions of religiousness and prejudice, and deception.